We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 Got a lot going on.

-Mark Davis Infrarush on the EIB network.
+Mark Davis, in for Rush on the EIB Network.

-It is open line Friday on the Rush Limbaugh Show.
+It is Open Line Friday on the Rush Limbaugh Show.

-Mark Davis filling in from WBAP Dallas Fort Worth.
+Mark Davis filling in from WBAP, Dallas, Fort Worth.

-Mark Stein with you Monday, Mark Belling, Tuesday and Wednesday.
+Mark Belling, Tuesday and Wednesday.

 Let's get back to your calls.

-You want to hang out with me in the Twitter universe, about which we've spoken greatly today.
+You want to hang out with me in the Twitter universe about which we've spoken greatly today?

-Uh all one word, Mark Davis, M-A-R-K-D-A-V-I-S, if you choose to do so.
+All one word, Mark Davis, M-A-R-K-D-A-V-I-S, if you choose to do so.

-Homeland Security Secretary Janet Napolitano talking about uh a case-by-case review of illegal immigrants that strikes a lot of people as backdoor amnesty.
+Homeland Security Secretary Janet Napolitano talking about a case-by-case review of illegal immigrants that strikes a lot of people as backdoor amnesty.

 We're in Santa Barbara, California.

-Dale, Mark Davis in for rush.
+Dale, Mark Davis, in for Rush.

 How are you?

-Hi, Mark, I'm fine.
+I'm fine.

 Thank you for taking my call.